-Dams harm biodiversity and are a risk, according to ecological land maintenance doctrine.
-But the successful replacement and conservation of Gillett Pond proves this isn't universally true.
+Modern stories about dams tend to focus on the harm to biodiversity and ecological damage they cause.
+But the successful preservation of this body of water through the replacement of its dam, proves this isn't universally true.
 It is a compelling conservation & recreation win-win story of community, risk, dedication, and a bit of good luck.

 The New Gillett Pond Dam.
 Completed April 2025 | Audio of the Dam from 10/25/2025

-The previous dam at Gillett Pond, showing an advanced dilapidated state.
-(Photo courtesy of Bob Lowe, 2025)
+The dam at Gillett Pond in recent years, showing an advanced dilapidated state.
+(Photo courtesy of Bob Low, 2025)

 The pond gives way to emergent marsh and alder swamp on the southern end, an important breeding habitat for many species.

-Fritz Martin offered some thoughts on the challenges:
+Martin offered some further thoughts on the challenges:

 Why did you take this on?
 What aspect or benefit of the new pond is most important to you?